 Reamer introduction

-Our cartridge bearing reamers are made of HSS and hardened to 62+2 HRC.
+Our chamber reamers are made of HSS and hardened to 62+2 HRC.
 Carbide versions are also available for many calibers!
-For guidance in the barrel, they are equipped with an unhardened, rotatable guide bushing.
-If necessary, this bushing can be exchanged for a bushing with a different diameter (e.g. for POLYGON barrel).
-The flutes and the cartridge bearing profile are manufactured in one clamping on a 5-axis CNC machine using the deep grinding process.
+They are equipped with an unhardened, rotatable pilot bushing for guidance in the barrel.
+This bushing can be replaced with one of a different diameter (e.g., for POLYGON barrel) if necessary.
+The flutes and the chamber profile are produced in one clamping on a 5-axis CNC machine using the deep grinding process.

-In addition to an excellent cutting edge surface, this also results in smoother flutes, which enable better chip flow.
-The cutting edges of the reamer have an unequal pitch, which contributes significantly to reducing or avoiding "tool chatter" during reaming.
-Reamers up to caliber 500 N.E. are manufactured with 6 unequal pitch cutting edges.
+This results in an excellent cutting surface as well as smoother flutes, which allow for better chip removal.
+The cutting edges of the reamers have an unequal pitch, which significantly contributes to the reduction or prevention of "tool chatter" during chambering.
+Reamers up to caliber 500 N.E. are manufactured with 6 unevenly divided cutting edges.

-Transitional reamers as well as the reamers for larger calibers and for shot from cal.
+Freebore reamers and reamers for larger calibers and for shotguns starting from Cal.
 32 have 8 cutting edges.
-The shank is round ground with fit h7 and has a tool square at its end.
-Cartridge bearing reamers can be used by hand or with conventional machine tools.
-Additional devices such as stop rings for depth control or extensions for working through mounted lock housings facilitate handling.
+The shank is ground cylindrical with an h7 fit and has a tool square at its end.
+Chamber reamers can be used by hand or with conventional machines.
+Additional devices such as stop rings for depth control or extensions for working through mounted breech casings facilitate handling.

-Finishing reamers are manufactured with an allowance of 0.05 mm as standard.
-With proper handling ( low speed, uniform feed, sufficient supply of a suitable cutting oil as well as regular chip removal), 1 to 2 times factory regrinding is thus possible.
-In case of more severe wear, regrinding to the dimensions of a pre-reamer may be possible.
-Reamers with minimum dimensions for match or measuring runs are also available in almost all calibers.
-All lengths, diameters and angles are based on the "minimum bearing dimensions" of the current C.I.P. data sheets.
-However, cartridge bearing reamers can also be manufactured according to SAAMI dimensions, customer specifications (dimensions or sketch), sample cartridges or bearing castings.
+Finisher reamers are standardly produced with a tolerance of 0.05 mm.
+With proper handling (low speed, even feed, sufficient supply of a suitable cutting oil, and regular chip removal), this allows for 1 to 2 times factory regrinding.
+With more significant wear, regrinding to the dimensions of a rougher-reamer may be possible.
+Reamers with minimal dimensions for match or test barrels are also available in almost all calibers.
+All lengths, diameters, and angles are based on the " minimum chamber dimensions" of the current C.I.P. datasheets.
+However, chamber reamers can also be manufactured according to SAAMI dimensions, customer specifications (dimensions or sketch), sample cartridges, or chamber casts.

 Price list regrinding

-We professionally regrind for you cartridge bearing reamers from our production from caliber 5.6×50 / .223 Rem.
+We professionally regrind chamber reamers from our production starting from caliber 5.6×50 / .223 Rem.

 Reamers for rifle cartridge bearings